TristanSalles/EarthSurface/docs/tectonics.rst

         :align: center

         Passive continental margins are adjacent to spreading ocean basins (*e.g.* Africa/SE America; W Europe/NE America; Antartica/S Australia;  India/W Australia; SE Australia/New Zealand).
 As shown here, the relative ages of sea floor rocks are oldest away from the ridge.
 This supports the idea that the sea floor is spreading away from the ridge.

     Passive margins are one of the main stages in the Wilson cycle of ocean opening and their ages, and ages of deformation are key indicators of the timing of ocean openings and closings through geologic time.
-Passive margins are sedimentary wedges that overlie an inactive and subsiding weld between rifted continental crust and newly formed and younger oceanic crust.

 Continental rifting and break-up